cldeluna/fuzzy_wuzzy_examples/README.md

 **Lines 58 - 60** are executed if we don't find an exact match.
 In reality, to make this shorter I would remove the exact match test (lines 51 - 56) but I left it in as an example of what I tried to do initially.

 These 3 variables hold a ratio or "score" of how closely the two address values matched given different algorithms available in the fuzzywuzzy module.
 Each algorithm has a sweet spot.
-I try all three and see what gets me closest to what I need.
+I try these three and see what gets me closest to what I need.
 In this case, with this data, token_sort_ration worked best (gave me the consistently higher score).